Left: Hawthorn, Crataegus laevigata and Right: Blackthorn, Prunus spinoza

 From Duhamel du Monceau’s Traite des Arbres et Arbustes que l’on Cultive en France en Pleine Terre, 1801

 Blackhaw, Viburnum prunifolium, is an amazing witch-plant native to the eastern United States, as far west as Illinois.
 Here in Pittsburgh, it grows as a bush, but further south it can grow into a small tree.
 Unlike hawthorn flowers, which can smell unpleasant, blackhaw flowers are sweetly fragrant, similar to honeysuckle (a distant cousin).
 In addition to being so pretty, blackhaw is an important healing plant, especially for women.
 It was traditionally used by First Nations healers for all sorts of women's health issues, including calming menstrual cramps, preventing miscarriage, speeding recovery from childbirth, and easing menopausal symptoms.
 Vance Randolph, in Ozark Magic and Folklore, says of it: “Blackhaw bark, according to the old folks, makes a tea that is useful in all sorts of ‘female complaints.’
 It is good for scanty, irregular, or painful menstruation.
 Women going through the change of life consume large quantities of blackhaw bark, and this use of the stuff is so well known that there is a whole cycle of allegedly funny stories about it.”
 So powerful a preventer of miscarriage is blackhaw that is was often force-fed to enslaved women to prevent them from aborting (for which the women used the root and bark of the cotton plant).
 It is a powerful antispasmodic of the uterus, primarily due to the presence of scopoletin, which is a coumarin glycoside.
 HOWEVER, blackhaw also contains salicin (the same as aspirin is made of), which can sometimes cause birth defects.
-Pregnant or breastfeeding women should only take blackhaw after consulting with a medical professional.
+Pregnant or breastfeeding women should only take blackhaw after consulting with a medical professional competent in phytochemistry (such as a properly trained herbalist or naturopath).

 Blackhaw is related to elderberry, and its spiritual nature bespeaks that kinship.
 Like Elder, Blackhaw is Mother of the Woods, and the spirits of the plants almost always appear in the form of a woman.
 Like the other Haw plants, blackhaw it is a hedge-plant.
 In the garden, Blackhaw is best used at the edges of your property, where its liminal character and sharp thorns provide a wall of protection.
 It is extremely easy to grow in its native East; tending to hedge-like thickets in the north and small trees in warmer climes.
 However, Blackhaw can be invasive in the west, and caution should be taken when planting it there.
 Mother Blackhaw is an excellent ally for hedge-riding and other forms of spirit journeying; ask her to teach you.
 In some parts, Blackhaw is sometimes referred to as “Wayfaring tree” although that name more properly belongs to the closely related European Viburnum lantana.
 I suspect it derives this name not only from its propensity to grow in roadside ditches, but also in acknowledgement that Mother Viburnum can help you find your way in the Other Places.